1500 N. Renaissance NE, Suite C

 When you graduate from the University of St. Francis as a physician assistant, you will appreciate the dignity of the individual, and be a leader in advocating for quality of life for both individuals and the community as a whole.
 You will be a physician assistant ready to deliver the highest quality of health care services.

 After graduation, students are eligible to take the national PA board exam called PANCE, which is administered by the National Commission on Certification of Physician Assistants (NCCPA).
 Our five-year first-time taker average pass rate is 91 percent and our 5 year aggregate pass rate is 99 percent.

 The University of St. Francis Physician Assistance program is deeply rooted in the university’s mission and values.
 PA faculty and students are very involved in the health and well-being of the community.
-Here are just a few of their projects:
+Here are just a few of their projects this year: